gazpachoking/trainaspower/README.md

 ## TrainAsOne Notes
 You should set your TrainAsOne account to not adjust pace for undulation, (under Profile->Workout Preferences.)
 You are running with power now, undulation is built in!
-You also need to make sure your 'pace format' is set to 'pace'.
+You also need to make sure your 'pace format' is set to 'pace', and 'pace range' is turned on.

 ## Methodology
 - Pace ranges are converted using the [Stryd race calculator](https://www.stryd.com/powercenter/tools)